-Disposable consumables are an area that most suppliers don’t focus on but this is what we live and breath.
+Disposable consumables are an area that most suppliers don’t focus on but this is what we live and breathe.
 Often companies selling protective clothing and disposable gloves know very little about these products, or even don't care!

 At Eagle Protect, we do care.
 To ensure the quality and safety of our products we visit and audit our suppliers regularly.
 We check on staff conditions, pay, the quality of our products, product environmental impact and that our suppliers are complying with our Supplier Code of Conduct.